 One of the perhaps underutilized strength workouts for the quads is the wall sit—an isometric exercise that will test your lower-body endurance.
 As with every exercise, form is crucial in order to reap the benefits and avoid unwanted injury.
-With this mind, read on to discover everything you need to know about wall sits, including how to modify for added intensity.
+With this in mind, read on to discover everything you need to know about wall sits, including how to modify for added intensity.

 Meet the Expert